Category - Air Conditioning

 3. Leaks from the system

-There are two main reasons that your air conditioner could be running low on refrigerant; the first is that insufficient refrigerant was added to the system during the installation process, and the second is that there is a leak somewhere in the system.
+There are two main reasons that your home air conditioning system could be running low on refrigerant; the first is that insufficient refrigerant was added to the system during the installation process, and the second is that there is a leak somewhere in the system.

 It can be straightforward for a qualified HVAC technician to identify and fix an air conditioning leak, but the leak may go unnoticed for some time unless you know the symptoms.
 These include: